salaboy/from-monolith-to-k8s/helm/README.md

 And then add and change the following lines:
 - Add an annotation: `kubernetes.io/ingress.class: "gce"`
 - Special path format, modify the existing one `path: /` to: `path: /*`
-- Special pathType, modify the existing one with `pathType: ImplementationSpecific`
+- Special `pathType`, modify the existing one with `pathType: ImplementationSpecific`

-This will instruct Google Cloud to provision a loadbalancer and provide a public IP to access your applications that are running inside the cluster, in this case via the API Gateway Service.
+This will instruct Google Cloud to provision a LoadBalancer and provide a public IP to access your applications that are running inside the cluster, in this case via the API Gateway Service.

 If you get the ingress resource now, you should be able to see the public IP after the loadbalancer is provisioned and configured.